- Written by Dr.Mehmet Demircioglu

 Repair surgery can require more time, more money, more emotional energy, and more donor area than the first operation would have required if it had been planned properly.

-I am especially cautious when patients tell me they were pressured with temporary discounts, or urgent booking language.
-A hair transplant is not a decision that should be made because a salesperson created fear of missing out (FOMO).
+Temporary discounts and urgent booking language deserve caution.
+A hair transplant is not a decision that should be made because a salesperson created fear of missing the deal.
 It should be made because the plan is medically sound.

 Patients should also think about hidden tradeoffs.